NYUAD-CRC/crc-docs/source/hpc/system/visual_nodes.rst

 Creating a VNC password (necessary only once)
 ---------------------------------------------
 If this is your first time using a remote VNC session on the visualization nodes, you need to create a VNC password.

-While logged in to the login node type
+While logged in to the login node type vncpasswd in the terminal window and follow the instructions.

 .. code-block:: bash

     vncpasswd

-in the terminal window and follow the instructions.

 .. image:: ../img/vnc-password.png